Follow this advice for quiting your addiction to unhealthy foods

 Don't let your emotions rule.

-all know that it isn't just hunger that makes us reach for unhealthy snacks.
+all know that it isn't just hunger that causes us to reach for unhealthy snacks or sweets.
 Our

-emotions often play a role in the food choices we make when.
+emotions often play a role in the food choices we make.
 If you reach for

-the cookie jar when you're stressed, depressed, lonely, or even happy be aware
+the cookie jar when you're stressed, depressed, lonely, or even happy, become conscious

-of that.
-Before putting that cookie in your mouth, ask yourself, "Is this really going to make me feel better?"
+of that emotion-driven behavior.
+Before putting that cookie into your mouth, ask yourself, "Is this really going to make me feel better?"

-Sometimes just taking a moment to stop and think is all you need to walk away.
+Sometimes just taking a moment to stop and think before eating is all you need to break the unhealthy cycle.

 Avoid mindless eating.